-Students enrolled in degree programs are charged each ten week quarter for the tuition, fees, books, and supplies attributable to the courses attempted during the quarter.
+Students enrolled in degree programs are charged each ten week quarter for the tuition, fees, and supplies attributable to the courses attempted during the quarter, as well as any books purchase directly from ACC for the term.
 Students enrolled in diploma programs other than Vocational Nursing are charged for the entire program during the first module.
-Students enrolled in Vocational Nursing are charged at the beginning of each academic year for the tuition and fees attributable to courses attempted during the academic year.
-All book and supplies for diploma programs are charged and distributed during the first module.
+Students enrolled in Vocational Nursing are charged at the beginning of each academic year for the tuition and fees attributable to courses attempted during the academic year, as well as for books purchased directly from ACC for the entire program.
+All book and supplies purchased directly from ACC for diploma programs are charged and distributed during the first module, unless the student has submitted written notification that he/she will obtain the required books from another source.

-If the student withdraws from the program after the period allowed for cancellation of the agreement the College will calculate whether a refund of tuition, fees, books, or supplies is due for the payment period (degree students) or period of enrollment (diploma students).
+If the student withdraws from the program after the period allowed for cancellation of the agreement the College will calculate whether a refund of tuition, fees, or supplies is due for the payment period (degree students) or period of enrollment (diploma students).
 The refund amount will be the difference between earned charges and unearned charges for the payment period or period of enrollment.
 Earned charges are calculated by dividing the number of calendar days completed (or hours completed for Vocational Nursing or Dental Assisting programs) by the total number of calendar days in the payment period or period of enrollment (or total hours in the period of enrollment for Vocational Nursing or Dental Assisting).
 The College will remit any required refund within 45 days following the withdrawal.
+Books purchased directly from ACC are not refundable unless returned to the school in "like new" condition within ten (10) days of issuance.